 Aides to the mayor said veterans who have a municipal ID card will have “enhanced access to veteran-specific services.”

-Posted by GPD on July 16, 2015, With 1229 Reads Filed under Veterans Administration (VA).
+Posted by GPD on July 16, 2015, With 1231 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.